For many, using a strap to tow a broken down vehicle or releasing one that stuck is standard procedure.

 Due to the forces generated with stretching the nylon fibers, a recovery strap needs a higher safety rating than a towing strap would for the same vehicle.

-It should be rated for three times your vehicle's weight.
+Best recovery straps should be rated for three times your vehicle’s weight.
 This can be calculated by the width of the strap, with one inch equaling 10,000 pounds.

 For example, a three-inch strap is rated for 30,000 pounds in weight.

 You do not want to go far over the needed weight, however.
 As the strap gets thicker, it loses the elasticity that is critical for its function.
+ARB recovery straps, for instance, are specially designed to provide optimal stretch and recovery performance.

 If the strap is rated too high compared to your truck’s weight, it will act more like a towing strap instead of a recovery strap, causing sudden jerking motions instead of the spring-release from a stretched strap.